cablelabs/safe/README.md

 (not shared with a central controller or other learners) while still making progress on the optimization by computing averages over the confidential values.

-The original algorithm scales quadrtically in the number of learners whereas our SAFE algorithm scales linearly and is more resurce efficient and easier to implement on constrained devices such as network equipment.
+The original algorithm scales quadratically in the number of learners whereas our SAFE algorithm scales linearly and is more resource efficient and easier to implement on constrained devices such as network equipment.

 ## Getting Started